nyu-ossd-s20/project-evaluation/scrapy_evaluation.md

 Install the development environment for the project on your system.
 Describe the process that you needed to follow:

-1. how involved was the process? <br>
+1. How involved was the process? <br>
+	I followed the installation guideline and installed Scrapy using `conda`.

-1. how long it take you? <br>
+1. How long it take you? <br>
+	Five minutes.

-1. did you need to install additional packages or libraries? <br>
+1. Did you need to install additional packages or libraries? <br>
+	No.

-1. were you able to build the code following the instructions? <br>
+1. Were you able to build the code following the instructions? <br>
+	Yes.

-1. did you need to look for additional help in installing the environment? <br>
+1. Did you need to look for additional help in installing the environment? <br>
+	No.

-1. any other comments? <br>
+1. Any other comments? <br>
+	N/A.